World Languages and Cultures

 Course Type(s): None

-An intermediate-level, communicative-based language sequence (FS-201 and FS-202).
-A review of Spanish grammar, vocabulary, and communicative structures, this course sequence emphasizes skill development in speaking, listening comprehension, reading, and writing in Spanish through oral and written practice in the classroom and in the language laboratory.
-Students will also be introduced to Hispanic literature and culture through short literary and non-literary texts.
-Students who register for FS-201 must also register for a weekly session of conversation practice in the World Languages and Cultures Resource Center, coordinated by the Department of World Languages and Cultures.
+An intermediate-level, communicative-based language course.
+The FS-201/FS-202 course sequence emphasizes skill development in speaking, listening comprehension, reading, and writing in Spanish through oral and written practice in the classroom and in small groups in the language laboratory.
+Through communicative and proficiency-building activities, students learn and review Spanish grammar, vocabulary, and communicative structures.
+Students will also be introduced to Hispanic literature and cultures through short literary and non-literary texts.
+Students who register for FS-201 must also register for a weekly session of conversation practice.
+FS-101 through FS-202 and FS-222 courses are sequential.

 FS-202 Intermediate Spanish IICredits: 3